SanjeevKumar22/Computer-Graphics-MiniProject/README.md

 3) Run the .c file on CodeBlocks on Windows or follow the steps from the video to run the program on Linux environments.

 # NOTE:
-### This Project is for educational only and not for monetary purpose.
+### This Project is for education only and not for monetary purpose.